safezero/hendricks/README.md

 Fixed templates are designed for fixed-length data.
 They are useful when you know the size of the data never changes, for example elliptic curve keypairs and IP addresses.
 When defining a fixed template, the size of the data must be specified.

-Since the size of the data is fixed and needs no length-encoding, an encoding of a fixed template is simply the data itself.
+Since the size of the data is fixed and needs no length encoding, an encoding of a fixed template is simply the data itself.

 ```js